Flying High for Farmers’ Future: Revolutionizing Agriculture with Drone Technology

 Laetitia Umulisa

-Thanks to these interventions, farmers in even the most remote communities now use their phones to place orders of pig seamen and ensure a trained veterinarian is on site to receive the material and immediately finish the procedure.
+Thanks to these interventions, farmers in even the most remote communities now use their phones to place orders of pig semen and ensure a trained veterinarian is on site to receive the material and immediately finish the procedure.
 Orders are delivered in just 20 minutes, and the conception rate is excellent - just under 85 percent.
-Sows that were normally giving birth to an average of four piglets are now producing 12 piglets per litter.
+Sows that were previously giving birth to an average of four piglets are now producing 12 piglets per litter.

 Since April 2023, the revenue generated by veterinarians and community animal health workers has multiplied by five.
 The demand for quality pig semen is also growing, and just in the first six months of 2023, the total number of semen doses used increased by about 30 percent.